cogilv25/SOC/Assignment 1/Task 1.md

 The importance of hashing has been recognized since the early stages of computer science [1,11:3] and it plays a pivotal role in the field of hashing algorithms with many important responsibilities.

-Computer scientists must design and implement new algorithms as old algorithms are shown to have vulnerabilities for example with MD-5 [] which had blah blah and more recently SHA-1 [] which had pdf thingy.
-This clearly shows the importance of continually creating new algorithms to protect the data of users which is protected by these fundamental algorithms.
+Computer scientists must design and implement new algorithms as old algorithms are shown to have vulnerabilities for example with MD-5 which was first broken in 2004 [2] further improvements were made to attacks with a collision being found in less than a minute on a consumer notebook in 2006 [3] and more recently SHA-1 which had theoretical collision attacks faster than brute-force as early as 2005 but proved to computationally expensive but with slow improvements being made over time a practical attack was first performed in 2017 being able to "craft two colliding PDF documents containing arbitrary distinct images" [4].
+This clearly shows the importance of continually creating new algorithms to protect the users' data which is reliant on these fundamental algorithms remaining secure.

+High-performance hashing algorithms are required to prevent excessive wait times for users processing large sets of data but performance can not be at the expense of highly secure algorithms.
+Due to the ever increasing processing power available to the average user algorithms naturally become more performant over time, however, this also naturally diminishes the security of hashing algorithms as attackers can perform hashes faster as well and thus attacks become easier.
+This naturally facilitates the need for gradual improvements to and replacements of algorithms, which can be easily seen in the case of SHA first published in 1993, revised in 1995 producing SHA-1, SHA-2 was subsequently proposed in 2001[5 p2] and finally SHA-3 announced in 2012 after a competition running since 2008 ended with the Keccak algorithm winning and becoming the new SHA-3 standard[5 p13].

 Performance improvements are sometimes discovered for hashing algorithms which reduces wait times for users although can also have a negative effect on security allowing attackers to compute hashes faster as well.
 Additionally security patches are released where a small change can be made to protect against specific attacks without requiring a significant change to the inner workings of the algorithm.[!!!]